microchad/bw/src/routes/docs/download-the-entropy-grid-generator.md

 # Download the Entropy Grid Generator

-While some of these steps may seem intimidating to people that are not used to working in the command line, they are extremely important for your security and not as daunting if you just take them one step at a time.

 Let's dive in!

 Download the latest files below or check out the older [releases](https://github.com/microchad/borderwallets/releases)